pyeve/eve/docs/tutorials/account_management.rst

 The only thing that we need to do is configure the name of the field that will be used to store the owner of the document.
-It can be done at a global level (all endpoints will use the same field) and/or at resource level (see feature documentation for details).
+It can be done at a global level (all endpoints will use the same field) and/or at endpoint level (see feature documentation for details).
 Let's just set the global field name in our settings file: